fkemps/FortiPoC-Toolkit-for-GCP/README.md

 No package installation is needed besides those listed in prerequisites section.
 Pull the environment from git or unzip in your prefered working directory.

+Make sure you properly install the needed programs and do basis setup:

+* `gcloud init`, and logout/login
+* `parallel --citation`, and enter `will cite`

 ### Directory and file
 The directory structure and files explained